Somi-Project/Somi/README.md

  ```
  Simply add --use-studies at the end of your Agent Commands to use the added data analyzed to its thinking
 ## Fin
-I've added comments throughout the code to highlight relevant parts for now